 “There’s some concern over the ambiguity in this contract sort of saying ‘They [Cirque] will work with the Pier and the Pier businesses’ is a little too general and broad,” said Mayor Pro Tem Lana Negrete, who wanted more assurances that Cirque would comply, saying she wanted to ensure “The Promises made to the businesses actually come to fruition.”

-Councilmember Caroline Torosis was also skeptical, saying a lot of promises are great in theory, but she wants them as part of the work agreement between the city and Cirque.
+Councilmember Caroline Torosis was also skeptical, saying many promises are great in theory, but she wants them as part of the work agreement between the city and Cirque.
 “In theory, we’re committed to local hiring, but are we actually committing to any numbers?” she asked.
 “Are we committing to a minimum spend on local small businesses or businesses within a certain mile radius that are actually providing services as subcontractors to Cirque?
 I would like to know a little bit more detail on the community benefits.”

 Torosis said she would also like to see a commitment from Cirque to use union labor.